 These are our only selection criteria.
 We are not looking for anyone of any particular race, colour, ethnic or national origin, nationality, citizenship, sex, sexual orientation, political persuasion, marital status, disability, age or religion.
+Information about our accessibility is available here.
 Merit is what matters.

 Chambers selects pupils solely on merit and recruits through the Pupillage Gateway scheme.

 Chambers draws up a shortlist of applicants by reference to the selection criteria set out above.
 A first round interview will then take place.
 Those invited to a second interview are then interviewed by at least four members of chambers of mixed age, gender and seniority.
 We use standard questions and questions triggered by the candidate’s individual application form.

 After the second interview, we produce a ranked list of candidates and, once references have been taken, offers of pupillage are made through the Pupillage Gateway system.
 Applications open on 4th January 2023 and close on 8th February 2023.